-Over the past quarter century, Constantine Cannon has been involved in many high-profile and groundbreaking cases that have left their mark on the legal system and society-at-large.
+Over our first quarter century, Constantine Cannon has been involved in many high-profile and groundbreaking cases that have left their mark on the legal system and society-at-large.
 In founder Lloyd Constantine’s own words, these highlighted cases trace the first 25 years of Constantine Cannon.

 - Liberty Cable v.
 Time Warner Cable